-Dual Enrollment - Accelerated course and/or program that allows eligible students to enroll in postsecondary coursework and simultaneously earn both high school and postsecondary credit.
+Dual Enrollment - A program that gives students the opportunity to enroll in college courses for high school and college credit.

-Environmental Scan - A structured strategic management approach for identifying and examining internal and external factors and trends that could potentially affect an organization's current and future performance.
+Environmental Scan - A structured strategic management approach to identifying and examining internal and external factors and trends that could potentially affect an organization's current and future performance.